 - 1/2 cup green peas

 - 1 leek light green and white part only, halved lengthwise, rinsed and sliced horizontally into strips

 - 1 cup arborio rice

-- 1/2 cup asparagus, chopped into 1" pieces, woody stems removed
+- 1/2 cup asparagus chopped into 1 inch pieces, woody stems removed

 - 1/2 teaspoon salt

-- 1/2 cup fresh basil leaves, torn into small pieces
+- 1/2 cup basil leaves fresh, torn into small pieces

 - Heat vegetable broth over medium heat and keep warm.